jettro/semi-website/_guides/weaviate/current/schema.md

 - keyword: string # A keyword in string format.
 For example, with the class "Company" you might want to add the keyword "business"
   weight: 0 # The importance of the keyword.
 Min 0.0 and max 1.0
-properties: # An array of the properties you are adding, same as a Property Object -
+properties: # An array of the properties you are adding, same as a Property Object
-    dataType: # The data type of the object as described above, When creating cross refferences, a property can have multiple dataTypes.
+  - dataType: # The data type of the object as described above, When creating cross references, a property can have multiple dataTypes.
     - string
     name: string # The name of the property
     keywords: # An array of keywords that Weaviate uses when a property is ambigious